ibm-cloud-docs/monitoring/service-connection.md

 ### Step 1: Enabling your account
 {: #endpoint-setup-step1}

-To use private network endpoints, the following account features must be enabled for your account:
-* Virtual routing and forwarding (VRF)
+To use private network endpoints, you must enable the Virtual routing and forwarding (VRF) account feature.
-* Service endpoints

-    Enabling service endpoints means that all users in the account can connect to private network endpoints.
-    {: note}

 You must first enable virtual routing and forwarding in your account, and then you can enable the use of IBM Cloud private service endpoints.
 * To enable VRF, you create a support case.